 A student may take no more than three credit hours in any one approved placement without the approval of the Academic Standards Committee.
-(Students should contact the Career Development Office or Angela Cruseturner, Senior Assistant Dean, for information about submitting a request for additional hours to the Committee.)
+(Students should contact Lauren Porter, Academic Services Coordinator, or Angela Cruseturner, Senior Assistant Dean, for information about submitting a request for additional hours to the Committee.)
 Students may earn a total of six credit hours in approved field placements.
 Students are eligible for one credit hour for each 45 hours worked.
 Unless otherwise approved by Dean Cruseturner field placements are approved for two hours of credit.